FredTheBarber/EditingPublic/style guide.md

 Unfortunately, that leaves Japanese sound effects and H scene noises, both of which are difficult.
 What does it sound like when someone stares at you?
 Nothing at all... unless you're Japanese.

 For SFX which are voiced (jii is a VN staple), go non-literal and make up something reasonable if at all possible.
-Worst-case scenario, just straight-up write "Stare"; your readers have seen it before and will be forgiving.
-But seriously, try to make up something reasonable they'd say, even if it's "Grrrr...".
+Worst-case scenario, just write "..."; your readers have seen it before and will be forgiving.
+But seriously, try to make up something reasonable they'd say, even if it's "Grrrr..." or "Hey, jackass."

 For SFX which are not spoken aloud, you have a lot more leeway.
 Feel free to replace with a colorful narration of the actual event, or even with just an appropriate English onomatopoeia.
 It's totally viable for a line to just say "Bang!" or "Pop.", and you should feel at liberty to just write out something with some flavor like: "I crashed to the floor."